anuraghazra/github-readme-stats/readme.md

 - `custom_title` - Sets a custom title for the card
 - `layout` - Switch between two available layouts `default` & `compact`
 - `langs_count` - Limit number of languages on the card, defaults to all reported langauges
+- `min_seconds` - Threshold above which to show a language on the card
 - `api_domain` - Set a custom API domain for the card, e.g. to use services like [Hakatime](https://github.com/mujx/hakatime) or [Wakapi](https://github.com/muety/wakapi)
 - `range` – Request a range different from your WakaTime default, e.g. `last_7_days`.
 See [WakaTime API docs](https://wakatime.com/developers#stats) for list of available options.